 Dog Photography: Part 1

-I want to see more photography that depicts how the photographer saw it in real time with limited post-production work.
-This curiosity steered me to Claudio Piccoli from Italy.
-He’s one of several top sporting dog photographers that resonate with me on many levels.
-There are not that many sporting dog photographers anywhere in the world.
-It’s not something that everyone can do.
+He’s one of several top sporting dog photographers that resonates with me on many levels.
+There are not that many true working dog photographers anywhere in the world.
+It’s not something that everyone can do without years of learning.
+It’s a niche and a lot of hard work.

 To my eyes he is one of the best.
 He reminds me of a news photojournalist in his ability to capture a dog’s behavior at a very critical time.
 His work can be found at https://www.claudiopiccoli.com.
 See for yourself.

 He’s not only a detailed-oriented photographer, Piccoli shows a love of his subjects, which happen to be dogs.
 His work clearly depicts a real connection with dogs that goes beyond just being a good photographer.
-Ultimately, Piccoli knows his stuff.

 More difficult than the cars I photograph for clients because dogs are always in movement, even while sitting.